 - The ENTIRE dispute resolution process is free of charge, from the raising of a case through to the awarding of a final decision by our in-house ombudsman

-- You have added peace of mind that you are dealing with a reputable and trustworthy organisation, and that you have someone to turn to in the event that a dispute cannot be resolved directly with a Motor Ombudsman-accredited motor trader
+- You have added peace of mind that you are dealing with a reputable and trustworthy business and that, in the rare instance that you have a dispute which cannot be resolved directly with the trader, you have someone to turn to

 - You have the ability to leave transparent feedback and recommendations on garages and dealers that you have dealt with